Frequently Asked Questions

 • LMFT stands for Licensed Marriage and Family Therapist.
 LMFTs approach problems in a systemic way, meaning that we look at our clients in context of the many systems you are a part of (family, workplace, culture, etc.) rather than seeing someone’s problems as strictly internal.
 With this, our work is not only limited to couples and families, but applies to individuals just as well.

-• Due to state licensing and telehealth rules/regulations, I am unable to accept therapy clients outside of the state of Texas, including virtual clients.
-Clients must be physically located in Texas during the time of their virtual sessions (exceptions are very rare, even if you are only temporarily out of state).
+• Due to state licensing and telehealth rules/regulations, I am unable to accept therapy clients outside of the state of Texas or Kansas, including virtual clients.
+Clients must be physically located in Texas or Kansas during the time of their virtual sessions (exceptions are very rare, even if you are only temporarily out of state).

 The exception to this rule is if you are seeking ABC (Attachment Biobehavioral Catch-up) services from me, which is separate from therapy and can be done virtually if you are in another state.